 Contact Isabel to find out more about the role of Secretary.

 OUMS is looking for new Executive Committee members!
 The OUMS treasurer is primarily responsible for keeping the accounts, naturally.
 But much more goes on behind the scenes.
 As Treasurer, you work with the Exec, the Ensemble Managers, and the Music Faculty.
 The Exec aims to bring the musical life together in all of Oxford, specifically between the university-wide ensembles and the more local college societies.
 Building the bridge between those groups has been our goal since 1872!
 Therefore, it is most essential to keep up the bonds with our sponsors, and to look for new forms of sponsorship continuously.
 This way, we hope to bring everyone together so that you can enjoy playing and listening to music at its best!

 Contact Arnold to find out more about the role of Treasurer.

-Contact Jesse to find out more about the role of Webmaster.
+Contact Lucy to find out more about the role of Webmaster.